OSGConnect/connectbook/start/data/stashcache.md

 		...other submit file details...

-2. Use `stash' command to transfer the data files back to `/public`.
+2. Add a `stashcp` command at the end of your executable to transfer the data files back to `/public`.
 You will need to prepend your `/public` directory path with `stash:///osgconnect` as follows:

 		#!/bin/bash